clydevassallo/trufflepayroll/design_pattern_decisions.md

 ### About the pattern

 The Withdrawal Pattern is based around the principle of having recipients of payments pull their money out of the contract rather than having the contract push money out to its recipients.
-Commonly the send() function is used to send ether from a contract to a recipient.
+Commonly the transfer() function is used to send ether from a contract to a recipient.
 Whenever this function is called, if the recipient is another contract, its fallback/default function is called.
-If this function fails, the function calling the send() is reverted.
+If this function fails, the function calling the transfer() is reverted.
 Such contracts can be exploited by attackers to prevent payments to other recipients.

 With the Withdrawal Pattern, a failing payment to a recipient does not affect other payments, thus safeguarding against these attacks and making the contract more robust.

-### Usecase
+### Use-case

 In the developed Dapp, the withdrawal pattern was implemented on punch out.
 Employees initiate there own withdrawal when punching out by closing the payment channel and, if this withdrawal fails, other employees are not affected.